-Although starshades deliver unparalleled starlight suppression for unresolved detections, they cannot surmount the diffraction limit or the combined effects of photon‐starvation and operational constraints.
-The telescope’s $\sim30\,$mas resolution and $\sim\!300$ yr per‐map integration (plus $\sim\!100$ days overhead) preclude any practical $\mu$as‐scale surface imaging of exo‐Earths.
+Although starshades deliver unparalleled starlight suppression for unresolved detections, they cannot surmount the diffraction limit or the combined effects of photon-starvation and operational constraints.
+The telescope’s $\sim30\,$mas resolution and $\sim\!300$ yr per-map integration (plus $\sim\!100$ days overhead) preclude any practical $\mu$as-scale surface imaging of exo-Earths.